 There are a number of recent papers that provide a more comprehensive summary of the empirical case for loss aversion than existed at the time of the above critiques.
 The Ruggeri et al multi-country study from 2020 replicates most of the original propositions of prospect theory though, as acknowledged by the authors, this does not itself demonstrate that loss aversion itself is the driving factor for the decisions seen in prospect theory set-ups.

-Most impressively is the recent meta-analysis of 607 studies of loss aversion by Brown, Imai, Vieider and Camerer.
+Most impressively is the recent meta-analysis of 607 studies of loss aversion (from 150 published papers) by Brown, Imai, Vieider and Camerer.
 This work conducts a very systematic trawl through empirical estimates of loss aversion and includes controls for things like study quality and potential publication bias.
 Their work suggests a loss aversion parameter of approx 2/1 of the type that is discussed often in the literature is a solid rule of thumb to describe patterns from the last 40 years of studies.

-I am not volunteering to do it with current other time constraints but it would clearly be interesting to go through the 607 studies identified by Brown et al from the point of view of potential moderators of loss aversion.
+I am not volunteering to do it with current other time constraints but it would clearly be interesting to go through the 150 papers identified by Brown et al from the point of view of potential moderators of loss aversion.
 They do this to an extent in their already very impressive paper but mostly from an international comparison, sampling design, and statistical quality perspective.
 There are also some interesting discussions to be had about the limits of our claims about human behaviour in a world where global high-quality probability samples allowing for measurement of the type needed to separate out moderators of effects like loss aversion are extremely difficult to achieve in practice.

 No comments: